-Earthworm communities are governed by different environmental filters, including biogeographical history, soil properties, land use and management as well as species interactions within the community (e.g. competition or facilitation; Lavelle, 1983; Curry, 2004; Decaëns et al., 2008).
-Previous studies focusing on the impact of soil properties on earthworm communities highlighted the key role played by soil pH, soil organic matter content and soil texture (Joschko et al., 2006; Lee, 1985; Decaëns et al., 2008).
+(Lee, 1985; Joschko et al., 2006; Decaëns et al., 2008).
 Other studies focused on the impact of land use on these earthworm communities (Boag et al., 1997; Decaëns et al., 2003, 2008; Cluzeau et al., 2012).
 For example, Ponge et al. (2013) reported that grasslands exhibited higher anecic earthworm abundance than croplands.
-In addition, Zaller and Arnone (1999) observed a positive correlation between the density and the biomass of earthworm communities and the plant species richness of grasslands, and in particular for endogeic species.
-Concerning land management, previous studies reported that ploughing (Chan, 2001; Briones and Schmidt, 2017), pesticide application (Pelosi et al., 2014) and low permanent cover (Vršic, 2011) negatively impact earthworm communities with a response intensity depending on the ecological category considered.
+In addition, Zaller and Arnone (1999) observed a positive correlation between the density and biomass of earthworm communities and the plant species richness of grasslands, and in particular for endogeic species.
+Concerning land management, previous studies reported that ploughing (Chan, 2001; Briones and Schmidt, 2017), pesticide application (Pelosi et al., 2014), and low permanent cover (Vršic, 2011) negatively impact earthworm communities, with a response intensity that depends on the ecological category considered.

-Other studies have been undertaken at a greater scale to evaluate the impact of landscape diversity on earthworm communities within croplands (Vanbergen et al., 2007; Lüscher et al., 2014; Fraz ão et al., 2017).
-For example, Flohre et al. (2011) observed that the earthworm species richness in croplands decreased with the percentage of surrounding agricultural fields.
-Regulska and Kolaczkowska (2015) also reported that a cropland surrounded by a diverse landscape supported a higher earthworm diversity, density and biomass than the same type of cropland surrounded by a simpler landscape.
-However, the majority of the previous studies did not report effect of landscape diversity on earthworm communities of croplands and vineyards (Kov ács-Hosty ánszki et al., 2013; Fraz ão et al., 2017; Buchholz et al., 2017).
-Moreover, field margins of croplands were reported to exhibit higher abundance and diversity of earthworms than in the croplands itself but, surprisingly, these field margins were not reported to favor earthworm populations of these croplands (Smith et al., 2008; Roarty and Schmidt, 2013; Crittenden et al., 2015).
-Whether and how earthworms disperse within agricultural landscapes hence remains an unresolved issue.
+Other studies have been undertaken at a greater scale to evaluate the impact of landscape diversity on earthworm communities within croplands (Vanbergen et al., 2007; Lüscher et al., 2014; Frazüo et al., 2017).
+For example, Flohre et al. (2011) observed that earthworm species richness in croplands decreased with increasing percentage of surrounding agricultural fields.
+Regulska and Kołaczkowska (2015) also reported that a cropland surrounded by a diverse landscape supported higher earthworm diversity, density, and biomass than the same type of cropland surrounded by a simpler landscape.
+However, the majority of the previous studies did not report the effect of landscape diversity on the earthworm communities of croplands and vineyards (Kovács-Hostyánszki et al., 2013; Buchholz et al., 2017; Frazão et al., 2017).
+Moreover, it has been reported that the field margins of croplands exhibit higher abundance and diversity of earthworms than the croplands themselves, but, surprisingly, it has not been reported that these field margins favor earthworm populations of these croplands (Smith et al., 2008; Roarty and Schmidt, 2013; Crittenden et al., 2015).
+It remains unclear whether and how earthworms disperse within agricultural landscapes.

-A strong research effort has been done in the past decades to study the earthworm communities of croplands.
-Grasslands are the largest terrestrial ecosystem in the globe and produce many key ecosystem services, such as carbon storage, soil erosion mitigation or support for pollinators (Costanza et al., 1997; Conant and Paustian, 2002; Werling et al., 2014).
-The main objective of the present study was to conjointly evaluate the effects of soil properties, grassland management and landscape diversity on the assembly of grassland earthworm communities.
-Specifically, we hypothesized that the intensity of grassland management would negatively affect earthworm community parameters while the landscape diversity surrounding the grasslands would increase earthworm community parameters.
-The second objective was to evaluate the effect of hedgerows on these earthworm communities.
-By increasing the number of available niches, we hypothesized that the presence of a hedgerow in the grassland edge would increase earthworm community parameters (Tews et al., 2004).
+In recent decades, a strong research effort has been made to study the earthworm communities of croplands.
+Grasslands are the largest terrestrial ecosystem in the globe and produce many key ecosystem services, such as carbon storage, soil erosion mitigation, or support for pollinators (Costanza et al., 1997; Conant and Paustian, 2002; Werling et al., 2014).
+The main objective of the present study was to conjointly evaluate the effects of soil properties, grassland management, and landscape diversity on the assembly of grassland earthworm communities.
+Specifically, we hypothesized that the intensity of grassland management would negatively affect earthworm community parameters, while the landscape diversity surrounding the grasslands would increase these parameters.
+The second objective was to evaluate the effect of hedgerow on these earthworm communities.
+By increasing the number of available niches, we hypothesized that the presence of a hedgerow on the grassland edge would increase earthworm community parameters (Tews et al., 2004).
 We conducted the study in an agricultural landscape of Brittany, France.
 Earthworms were sampled in 24 grasslands and, within three of them, they were oversampled near a hedgerow and near a ditch (control without hedgerow).
-Several parameters of the earthworm communities were evaluated including (i) the total abundance, total biomass, species richness and species diversity and (ii) the abundance, biomass and richness within each earthworm ecological category.
+Several parameters of the earthworm communities were evaluated, including i) total abundance, total biomass, species richness, and species diversity, and ii) abundance, biomass, and richness within each earthworm ecological category.